 Don't click on suspicious links or ads

 Spyware comes in many forms: an email attachment, a pop-up, or a link.
 If something looks shady, it probably is.
 Don't click on anything suspicious; if a website starts throwing pop-ups at you, leave immediately.
 You can add a pop-up blocker to your browser to minimize the risk.

 While it's tempting to postpone updates, we recommend against doing so.
 Developers continually improve security by fixing vulnerabilities and bugs hackers are looking for.
 If you're running an old version of an operating system, antivirus software, or a program, chances are that wrongdoers already know about its flaws and can use them against you.

 Avoid downloading files from suspicious sources

 Be careful when downloading files from the internet or using torrent services — you might end up downloading an unpleasant surprise.
-Hackers can attach spyware to the files, upload them as a bait, and wait patiently for you to come around.
-The internet is flooded with free software that is actually a way to sneak into your system.
+Hackers can attach spyware to the files, upload them as bait, and wait patiently for you to come around.
+The internet is flooded with free software that is a way to sneak spyware into your system.

 Use antivirus software

 Computers, phones, and tablets come with built-in security features.
 However, if you want to boost your security, we recommend installing antivirus software and carefully monitoring your device's health.